Literary language: Italian

-When Italy was unified, in 1861, Italian existed mainly as a literary language.
-Different languages were spoken throughout the Italian Peninsula, many of which were Romance languages which had developed in every region, due to the political fragmentation of Italy.
-Now, it is the standard language of Italy.
+Standard Italian evolved as a literary language, based principally on the Tuscan dialect, in part due to the prestige enjoyed by Florentine authors like Dante, Petrarch, Boccaccio, Machiavelli, and Francesco Guicciardini.
+Different languages were spoken throughout Italy, almost all of which were Romance languages which had developed in every region, due to the political and cultural fragmentation of the peninsula.

+Now, it is the standard language of Italy, due to modern media and education, and many of Italy's other languages and dialects are dying out.